In February 2000 with zero previous experience in anything moto related I learned how to ride a motorcycle at the age of 24.

 During that year, I managed several podium finishes in the WMRC Series at Mission, the WMRRA series in Seattle and Spokane, the EMRA series in Edmonton and the CMRA series in Calgary.
 I ended the season with a massive crash and broke my collarbone.

-I didn’t race in 2004 because of finances and instead put my energy into coaching full time with the California Superbike School and pursuing some motojournalism options.
+I didn’t race in 2004 because of finances and instead put my energy into pursuing some moto-journalism and writing options.
 I was then offered the opportunity of a lifetime to ride a race in the Rumi Honda CBR Cup Series in Italy in September 04 by Honda Italy.
-A six week trip to Europe was planned with visits to England, Spain (where I worked with the British arm of the California Superbike School at Almeria) Portugal, Morocco, France and finally Italy where I was supposed to race.
+A six week trip to Europe was planned with visits to England, Spain (where I rode with the British arm of the California Superbike School at Almeria) Portugal, Morocco, France and finally Italy where I was supposed to race.
 Unfortunately, miscommunications and some unforeseen events meant that upon arrival at the track in Misano, San Marino, I was told I would not be allowed to race.
 I did however have the opportunity to ride in pre qualifying and practice on both a Honda CBR 600RR and a CBR 1000RR thanks to the kindness and generosity of Sarah and Oscar Rumi.

 I didn’t race in 2005 either until I heard about the Pro Honda Oils Women’s Cup Challenge and with the help of George Budacki from Turn 2 Racing participated in my first ever 600cc race in at Shannonville Raceway in Ontario.
 It was there that I completely changed my mind about the idea of a women’s only roadracing series.
 Find the article published in Roadracing World here:I won the first race in the rain and then crashed out of the second with a mighty highside that left me bruised but not broken.
 My passion for racing was re-kindled.